-My solution starts, appropriately, by seeking a referent in the context; $d\bar{a}nav\acute{a}sya$ in the 2nd hemistich seems a reasonable choice.
-Although $d\bar{a}nav\acute{a}$ - never appears in the plural in the RV, this vṛddhi deriv. (to $d\~{a}nu$ -, the name of Vṛṭra's mother) names "eine Dämonen-Klasse," as Mayrhofer remarks (EWA s.v. $d\~{a}nu$ -), and fluctuation between sg. and pl. can happen in such cases (as with the Maruts, plural, versus the Marut flock, singular).
-The gen. here may be construed either with $t(i)y\acute{a}m$ cid ("this one of theirs") or be a free-floating indication of appurtenance, as the publ. tr. takes it.
-Or indeed, because $e s \bar{a}m$ is in (modified) Wackernagel's position, it could have originated with any of the descriptors of Vṛṭra found later in the verse.
+My solution starts, appropriately, by seeking a referent in the context; dānavásya in the 2nd hemistich seems a reasonable choice.
+Although dānavá- never appears in the plural in the RV, this stem (related to dānu-, the name of Vrtra's mother, which I consider a backformation from the demonic ethnonym; see comm. ad I.32.9) names "eine Dämonen-Klasse," as Mayrhofer remarks (EWA s.v. dānu-), and fluctuation between sg. and pl. can happen in such cases (as with the Maruts, plural, versus the Marut flock, singular).
+The pl. is found in the AV (AVŚ IV.24.2 [with vs. 1 referring to Indra as vrtrahán-), X.6.10; AVP IV.39.3 [≅AVŚ IV.24.2], VII.12.8, XVI.43.2) and elsewhere in early Vedic as well as later (esp. epic) Skt., and the corresponding Avestan dānauua-, also the name of an inimical group, is found in the pl. in Yt.
+5.73 and 13.37-38.
+In the latter it is associated with vərəθra- (vərəθrəm dānunam).
+It therefore seems likely that even in the RV dānavá- is not simply a designation of Vrtra but of the class of beings to which he belongs, and the absence of the plural in the RV is either due to accident or a desire to concentrate on the arch-Dānava, Vrtra.
+The gen. here may be construed either with t(i)yám cid ("this one of theirs") or be a free-floating indication of appurtenance, as the publ. tr. takes it.
+Or indeed, because esām is in (modified) Wackernagel's position, it could have originated with any of the descriptors of Vrtra found later in the verse.

 With svadháyā freed from its supposed genitive dependent, the phrase svadháyā mádantam now makes sense in a Vṛṭra context.
-He is "drunk on his own power" on the basis of his faulty assessment of his power presented in 3c.
+He is "drunk on his own power" on the basis of his faulty assessment of this power presented in 3c.
 The locution recalls a similar one in the great Indra-Vṛṭra hymn I.32, where in 6a Vṛṭra is described as ayoddhéva durmádaḥ "like a non-warrior badly drunk" (lit. 'having bad intoxication'), foolishly challenging a far more powerful opponent.
 (I use 'drunk' in both instances, instead of our more usual 'exhilarated', because it better captures in English the state of mind of the one so affected.)

-The sense of vṛṣa-prabharmā is secured by 5c prábhṛtā mádasya "at the proffering of the invigorating (soma)" -- hence, as Gr takes it (sim.
-WG and Scar and me), "dem der kräftige (Soma) vorgesetzt ist."
-This also makes sense in context -- Indra needs to receive the soma before smashing Vṛtra -- and is reinforced by the usual sense of the lexeme $prá\sqrt{bhr}$ 'bring forward, present'.
-However, Ge renders it "wie ein Bulle angreifend (?)," and I was tempted somewhat in this direction, to 'having the bearing/deportment of a bull'; $prá\sqrt{bhr}$ can, esp. in the middle, mean 'display, present oneself'.
-I think both possibilities are latent in this word, and we can view the anchoring 5c $prábhṛt\bar{a}$ mádasya as another example of poetic repair -- or perhaps a poetic thumb on the scales, pressing the choice of one of the options over the other.
-It is then itself somewhat undercut by 7c vájrasya prábhṛtau "at the proffering of the mace."
+The sense of $v\acute{r}$, sa-prabharmā is secured by 5c prábhṛtā mádasya "at the proffering of the invigorating (soma)" -- hence, as Gr takes it (sim.
+WG, Scar, and me), "dem der kräftige (Soma) vorgesetzt ist."
+This also makes sense in context -- Indra needs to receive the soma before smashing Vṛtra -- and is reinforced by the usual sense of the lexeme $pr\acute{a} \lor bh\r{r}$ 'bring forward, present'.
+However, Ge renders it "wie ein Bulle angreifend (?)," and I was tempted somewhat in this direction, to 'having the bearing/deportment of a bull'; $pr\acute{a} \lor bh\r{r}$ can, esp. in the middle, mean 'display, present oneself'.
+I think both possibilities are latent in this word, and we can view the anchoring 5c $pr\acute{a}bh\r{r}t\~{a}$ mádasya as another example of poetic repair -- or perhaps a poetic thumb on the scales, pressing the choice of one of the options over the other.
+It is then itself somewhat undercut by 7c $v\acute{a}jrasya$ $pr\acute{a}bh\r{r}tau$ "at the proffering of the mace."